Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

-As indicated above,~\cite[Theorem~1.5]{Pezzoni} established the implication when restricting to the smaller set $A_{3,\lambda}^{\ast}(\Psi)$ within $A_{3,\lambda}(\Psi)$ for which the polynomials in $P_{3,\lambda}$ can be chosen irreducible (without requiring conditions \eqref{tauu}, \eqref{gleichung} though), and ~\cite[Corollary~1.6]{Pezzoni} is identical to our result for the narrower class of power functions $\Psi(q)=q^{-\tau}$.
-Indeed our assumptions \eqref{tauu}, \eqref{gleichung} allow for providing the ``decoupling'' property indicated as an essential problem when going beyond multiplicative functions $\Psi$ in~\cite[Section~6]{Pezzoni}.
-Our proof will show that similar transitions from irreducible to general polynomials can be readily derived from Theorem~\ref{thm4} for any degree $n$, upon \eqref{tauu}, \eqref{gleichung}.
-Similarly, a version of Theorem~\ref{abc} where we take the Mahler measure as the height function without requiring assumption \eqref{gleichung} could be readily obtained if the according claim can be shown for irreducible polynomials.
-It seems to be true that the method in~\cite{Pezzoni} can be extended to this Mahler measure setting, but we do not attempt to carry it out.
+The claim extends \eqref{eq:PEZ1} to the larger set $A_{3,\lambda}(\Psi)$ in place of $A_{3,\lambda}^{\ast}(\Psi)$, and is therefore stronger and cleaner, upon assuming \eqref{tauu} and \eqref{gleichung}.
+Compared to \eqref{eq:PEZ2}, our result is valid for a wider class of approximating functions that satisfy our conditions \eqref{tauu} and \eqref{gleichung}, including all power functions.
+Indeed conditions \eqref{tauu} and \eqref{gleichung} allow for providing the ``decoupling'' property indicated as an essential problem when going beyond multiplicative functions $\Psi$ in~\cite[Section~6]{Pezzoni}.
+Our proof will show that similar transitions from irreducible to general polynomials can be readily derived from Theorem~\ref{thm4} for any degree $n$.
+Similarly, a version of Theorem~\ref{abc} where we take the Mahler measure as the height function without requiring the condition \eqref{gleichung} could be readily obtained if the corresponding claim can be shown for irreducible polynomials.
+It seems that the method in~\cite{Pezzoni} can be extended to this Mahler measure setting, but we do not attempt to carry it out.